Studio

 From autumn 2021 our studio at the Yorkshire Sculpture Park expanded to include the Hub at Wellcome Collection following our successful application to the Wellcome Trust Hub Award for major new project, Land Body Ecologies.

-Our studio in Yorkshire is a space to prototype and iterate at scale, where we host an increased residency program and build on our sustainability actions and agenda.
+Our studio in Yorkshire is a space to prototype and iterate at scale, where we host an increased residency program.
 Through our workshop, biolab, materials and space, we have scope and means to operate at a large, flexible and creative scale.

 The Hub is a base for our project, Land Body Ecologies, it hosts us alongside a team of extended collaborators, designed and built for deep collaboration, ideas and public engagements.
 Our work here centres on embedded research practices with a focus on health and land.